gngrninja/PSElvUI/README.md

 Invoke-ElvUICheck -Verbose
 ```

-Check for update only, don't do anything else
+Check for update only, don't do anything else:
 ```powershell
 Invoke-ElvUICheck -OnlyCheck -Verbose
 ```